HomeGuides

 Guides

-RegEx Rules
+RegEx Rules - NEW! 🚀

-In the following paragraphs we have included essential RegEx rules that you might find useful when compiling your RegEx.
+In the following paragraphs, we have included essential RegEx rules that you might find useful when compiling your RegEx.

-For a complete RegEx syntax refer to the class Pattern of Oracle documentation available at this link: https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html
+For a complete RegEx syntax, refer to the class Pattern of Oracle documentation available at this link: https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html

 Character Classes